gvwilson/sdxpy/src/http/index.md

 The server machine's passwords probably aren't stored there, but with enough `..`'s and some patience, an attacker could poke around large parts of our filesystem.
-We will tackle this security hole in the exercises.
+We will tackle this in the exercises.

 Another problem is that `send_content` always tells clients that it is returning an HTML file with the `Content-Type` header.